PhilboBaggins/Half-Life-Another-day/README.md

 ## Game dynamics

-Some other notes and ideas that need to be fleshed out further.
+Some notes and ideas that need to be fleshed out further.

 * Sit at desk
     * Shuffle papers around